 Most battery manufacturers agree that the maximum number of batteries you should wire in parallel is four.
 It’s a must to periodically inspect these interconnecting cables for security and corrosion.
 When attaching them, make low-resistance connections and ensure that large-gauge cabling does not overload the terminals.
 No more than two-cable ring terminals should be installed on a battery post.
 Common lead battery posts require some form of conversion to studs that will accept a ring terminal.
 Look for adapters that utilize through-bolt fasteners.
 Bus bars and other termination points should be made of pure electrical-grade copper.

 Finally, whether you design your own battery bank or a yard does it, make sure everything is clearly and permanently labeled to simplify service when the time comes.
-And make a diagram of the bank that shows the gear installed and the cable/wire routing, and keep extra copies, preferably on your computer so you can e-mail them if necessary.
+And make a diagram of the bank that shows the gear installed and the cable/wire routing, and keep a photo of it on your phone.